 Molly’s earliest influence on art making came from her great grandfather, an illustrator for the New York Times, and grandfather, a professional watercolorist in Southern California.
 She started painting and photography at an early age, and later attended Laguna Beach School of Art.
 After nearly two decades in the clothing business, Molly returned to painting and darkroom photography.

-Molly McCall’s work is in various private collections, has been featured in Architectural Digest magazine, and has been in exhibitions across the country and internationally, including the Barcelona Foto Biennale, Ogden Museum of Southern Art, Triton Museum of Art, Griffin Museum of Photography, the Center of Fine Art Photography, Klompching Gallery, Plymouth Center for the Arts, Martin Museum of Art, The Center for Contemporary Arts, Houston Center for Photography, SohoPhoto Gallery, The Image Flow, Center for Photographic Art, and the Museum of the Big Bend.
+Molly McCall’s work is in various private collections, has been featured in Architectural Digest Magazine, and has been displayed in exhibitions across the country and internationally, including the Barcelona Foto Biennale, Ogden Museum of Southern Art, Triton Museum of Art, Griffin Museum of Photography, Center of Fine Art Photography, Klompching Gallery, Plymouth Center for the Arts, Martin Museum of Art, The Center for Contemporary Arts, Houston Center for Photography, Center for Photographic Art, and the Museum of the Big Bend.
 She resides in Carmel Valley California with her husband Gordon and their German Shorthaired Pointers.